 How to Survive the Tourist bus with Kids

 The last leg of our journey was just over an hour long.
 Before we knew it, it was 5 pm and we were pulling into the bus station in Puno.
-Even with all the sites we visited, there were much more we wish we had time to see and explore.
+Even with all the sites, we visited, there was much more we wish we had time to see and explore.

 The one thing that was disappointing though was that the bus did not have in-seat power outlets.
 C enjoys listening to his audio books on long drives and as the ride was almost 10 hrs long, it would have been nice to have some place to keep iPads and cell phones charged.
 Have you been on a long bus ride with kids?